-When running a small business, it is vital to understand the basics of finance concerning your inventory.
+When running a small business,one might wonder, how does inventory affect cash flow?
+Understanding this relationship is vital for effective stock management and financial health.
 A few concepts can help you improve your stock management, review the cost of goods, and upgrade the cash flow.

 There are two primary cash flows – inflows and outflows.
 The Cost of Goods Sold (COGS) defines the correlation between inventory and your business’s cash flow.